Differential evolution outside the box: Outside the box

+has been recently investigated for a different purpose -- searching for the so-called `structural bias' of algorithms \cite{KONONOVA2015,bib:biasDELego18,bib:DEOUTSIDETHEBOXEMENDELEY}.
+The randomness in assigning objective function values to the points allows decoupling interaction between the objective function and the algorithm.

-The use of function $f_0$ in \cite{Caraffini2019,bib:WCCIpreprint} as a test for identifying deficiencies in algorithms according to an \textit{alternative performance measure} highlights the fact that algorithmic design is in fact a \textit{multiobjective problem} - good algorithms are not only supposed to find good points but also find them with equal success regardless of their position in the domain.
-Thus, different objectives in designing algorithms can be clearly be \textit{conflicting} and it is important not to confuse them.
-Testing with $f_0$ is \textit{not intended as the only performance tests}.
-Such tests constitute only partial, yet important characterisation of the algorithm.
+The use of function $f_0$ in \cite{Caraffini2019,bib:KononovaWCCI2020,bib:KononovaPPSN2020} as a test for identifying deficiencies in algorithms according to \textit{alternative} performance measure highlights the assertion that \textit{algorithmic design is in fact a multiobjective problem} -- good algorithms are not only supposed to find good points but also find them \textit{regardless} of their position in the domain.
+Clearly, different objectives in designing algorithms can be \textit{conflicting} and it is important not to confuse them.
+Testing with $f_0$ is not intended as the \textit{only} performance test.
+Such tests constitute only a partial, yet important characterisation of the algorithm.

-The validity of the approach described above is further confirmed by results presented in this paper, which are obtained with the same experimental setup -- outlined in section \ref{sec:expsetup}.
-Here we study the percentage of infeasible solutions (POIS) generated in a series of independent budgeted runs, for a wide selection of DE configurations.
-At the end of every run, the number of generated infeasible solutions is divided by the fitness evaluation budget giving a POIS; for each configuration, an empirical distribution of POIS is considered (EDPOIS).
+The validity of the approach described above is further confirmed by results of this paper obtained on such experimental setup with $f_0$-- outlined in Section \ref{sec:expsetup}.
+Here, we study proportions of infeasible solutions (POIS) generated in a series of independent budgeted runs, for a wide selection of DE configurations running on $f_0$.
+At the end of every run, the number of generated infeasible solutions is divided by the total fitness evaluation budget, thus giving a POIS.
+For each algorithm configuration, an empirical distribution of POIS (EDPOIS) is considered over a series of independent runs.